Brooklyn Letters IconBrooklyn Letters

 DEVELOPMENTAL LANGUAGE DISORDER THERAPY 2

-Areas That A Developmental Language Disorder Affects
+Areas That A Developmental Language Impairment Affects

 Children who struggle with a developmental language disorder develop vocabulary and grammar at a much slower pace than their peers.
 Aside from these, a DLD can also affect other aspects of language at varying degrees, including: